Clover is a common resident of many lawns. It’s an opportunistic plant that does well in nutrient-poor soil.

-Although you’ve just read that clover has many good sides, there are some drawbacks to having clover in your lawn.
+Although you’ve just read the many positives, there are some drawbacks to having clover in your lawn.

-Although perennial species will come back in the spring, and the annuals will likely self-seed, your lawn will likely have visible yellow or bald patches during the entire frost season.
+Although perennial species will come back quickly in the spring, and the annuals will likely self-seed, your lawn may have some visible yellow or bald patches during the frosty season.

-If you get a lot of snow, that will not be a problem since your lawn will have a white blanket over it anyway.
-However, if you live in an area with not much snow cover, most homeowners want to avoid this.
+Furthermore, if you get a lot of snow, you won’t be bothered either way, since your lawn will have a white blanket over it anyway.

 Patchiness and Clumps

-Sometimes, clover tends to grow patchy and create clumps, especially if the soil is very hard or there are other factors not beneficial to clover.
+Sometimes, clover tends to create patches and clumps, especially if the soil is very hard or there are other factors causing irregular growth.

 Clover can tolerate some foot traffic, but it doesn’t deal well with frequent trampling.

-If you don’t have a defined garden path, have kids who run around the lawn a lot, if you hold frequent parties and BBQs or use the lawn for sports, clover will probably suffer and die off, leaving behind some unsightly spots.
+If you don’t have a defined garden path, have kids who run around the lawn a lot, hold frequent parties and BBQs or use the lawn for sports, clover will probably suffer.

-It is no secret that the nutritious clover is attractive to deer.
-While seeing deer in your yard may bring you excitement and joy, it will also inevitably bring you some bald patches on the lawn.
+It is no secret that nutritious clover is attractive to deer.
+While seeing deer in your yard may bring you excitement and joy, it may also bring you some nibbled and uneven patches on the lawn.

-If you are allergic to bee stings or have kids running around, you would probably want to avoid having flowering clovers on your lawn.
+If you are allergic to bee stings or have kids running around, you would probably want to avoid having a flowering clover on your lawn.

-Bees are not aggressive when far away from their comb certainly won’t chase you around the lawn, but you may accidentally step on one of them on the clover flower while they are harvesting nectar from the clover flower.
+Bees are not aggressive when far away from their hive and certainly won’t chase you around the lawn, but you may accidentally step on one of them while they are harvesting nectar from the clover flower.

 How do You Control Clover Naturally?

-It is perfectly fine if you still don’t want clover on your lawn after weighing in on the pros and cons.
+It is perfectly fine if you still don’t want clover on your lawn after weighing up the pros and cons.

-The first line of defense against clover in your lawn is to fertilize it with a high-nitrogen fertilizer regularly.
+The first line of defense against clover in your lawn is to fertilize it with a high-nitrogen fertilizer.

-As said before, clover fixes nitrogen from the air but can’t stand additional nitrogen.
-That is why clover generally thrives on nitrogen-poor soils.
+As mentioned before, clover fixes nitrogen from the air but can’t stand additional nitrogen.
+That is why clover generally thrives in nitrogen-poor soils.

 If you have just a minimal clover problem, regular fertilizing with organic slow-releasing fertilizers will probably do the trick.

-The turf will get stronger, while the clover will slowly but surely start to decline.
-In time, the turf will replace it completely.
+The grass will get longer and thicker, while the clover will slowly but surely start to decline.
+In time, the grass will replace it completely.

-You can also resort to killing clover with vinegar.
-You can easily make a general herbicide consisting of vinegar and soap at home.
+You can easily make a non-selective herbicide consisting of vinegar and soap at home.